Program Guide #85, cover by Pete Blind Lorenzo W. Milam Letter to KTAO from Gary Dahl, of 'Pet Rock' fame

-KTAO-FM was a free-form radio station in Los Gatos, California, that existed from approximately 1968 through the first half of 1974.
+KTAO-FM was a free-form radio station in Los Gatos, California, that existed from March, 1969, through June, 1974.
 Operating at 95.3 FM, it was run essentially as a "benevolent dictatorship" by Lorenzo W. Milam, a founder of KRAB in Seattle and KDNA in St. Louis, who had purchased radio station KLGS (soon to be renamed KTAO), along with veteran literary editor William Harvey "Bill" Ryan III.
 By 1970, Milam had purchased Ryan's share, and turned the station into a freewheeling pastiche of ethnic, folk, Baroque, jazz, and freeform music, hosted by a number of disparate personalities that controlled their own playlists, said pretty much what they wanted to say, and in doing so, created a vibe that was essentially controlled anarchy in radio.
 Although operating in the commercial band at 95.3 FM, Milam cared more about producing quality freeform radio that in gathering advertisers.
 Many of the advertisements created by the KTAO staff were as entertaining as the programming, such as the "Bertolt Brecht for Ford" commercial, cobbled together by combining Ford's canned radio ad tape and the famed playwright's testimony before the House Un-American Activities Committee (it's a safe bet Ford never heard the ad).
 The station never made money, even with two attempts to achieve some degree of financial viability.
 One of these attempts consisted of selling the station's AM hours to a religious broadcaster, an experiment that died after several months, and caused a bemused enmity between the station's freeform programmers (who were eventually banned from being at the station during the "religious hours") and the religious broadcasters.